 1. How it works

 - Entyvio is a brand (trade) name for vedolizumab which is a biologic therapy that may be used to treat ulcerative colitis or Crohn’s disease.

 - Entyvio (vedolizumab) binds to a protein on the surface of T-lymphocytes called the alpha4beta7 integrin and blocks its interaction with the mucosal addressin cell adhesion molecule-1 (MAdCAM-1) which inhibits the migration of memory T-lymphocytes (a type of white blood cell) across the endothelium into inflamed gastrointestinal tract tissue.
 The interaction of the alpha4beta7 integrin with MAdCAM-1 has been recognized as an important contributor to the chronic inflammation that is characteristic of ulcerative colitis and Crohn's disease.
-Put simply, Entyvio works by preventing too many white blood cells from entering into your GI tract (intestine) which helps to control inflammation and symptoms of ulcerative colitis or Crohn's disease.
+Put simply, Entyvio works by preventing too many white blood cells from entering your GI tract (intestine) which helps to control inflammation and symptoms of ulcerative colitis or Crohn's disease.

 - Entyvio belongs to the drug class called integrin receptor antagonists.
 It may also be called a selective immunosuppressant or a monoclonal antibody.

 - May be used to treat adults with moderate to severe ulcerative colitis or Crohn‘s disease.